- What is a token approval?

 Unlimited token approvals: how to stay safe

-Often, token approval requests will ask for access to a number of tokens so astronomically high that it's essentially unlimited -- just see the screenshot above, which shows Uniswap requesting access to 1.1559 tokens.
-Many legitimate dapps do this to minimize the need--and associated transaction costs--for you to re-approve access to the token every time you want to use it on a dapp.
+Often, token approval requests will ask for access to so many tokens that it's essentially unlimited — just see the screenshot above, which shows Uniswap requesting access to 1.1559 tokens.
+Many legitimate dapps do this to minimize the need—and associated transaction costs—for you to re-approve access to the token every time you want to use it on a dapp.
 Think of DEXs, for example: if you're conducting a lot of token swaps, you don't want the additional clicks and gas fees every single time.

-However, requesting essentially unlimited amounts of tokens is also how many malicious, bad actor sites steal from unsuspecting web3 users.
-This can be particularly demoralizing as a user if you've adhered to all our recommended security tips, including keeping your Secret Recovery Phrase offline-only, and never sharing it: despite all your efforts, you've been exploited anyway.
+However, requesting essentially unlimited amounts of tokens is also how many malicious sites steal from unsuspecting web3 users.
+This can be particularly demoralizing as a user if you've adhered to all our recommended security tips, including keeping your Secret Recovery Phrase offline-only, and never sharing it: despite all your efforts, you could be exploited anyway.

 To make sure you're not granting bad actors access to all of your tokens, we recommend you follow these key principles (which we've borrowed from our blog post):

 - Always check what a dapp is actually requesting before clicking ‘approve’.
 In MetaMask, you can also adjust the amount that the dapp has access to.
 Even if you only provide access to 10% of your tokens, and the dapp turns out to be a scam, that’s still a considerably better outcome than if you’d granted unlimited access.